Learned, uncertainty-driven adaptive acquisition for photon-efficient scanning microscopy: Discussion

 Limitations include that we synthetically performed adaptive acquisition by capturing multiple measurements of the same sample and digitally rescanning without actual hardware rescanning.
-Future directions include utilizing adaptive uncertainty-driven acquisition in-the-loop with hardware using random-access MPM or by incorporating hardware constraints to the adaptive acquisition scheme (e.g., rescanning rows instead of random access points).
-Other next steps include applying algorithmic-centric adaptive acquisition to 3D or moving samples and multi-modal MPM.
+Future directions include utilizing adaptive uncertainty-driven acquisition in-the-loop with hardware using random-access scanning, such as an adaptive excitation source~\cite{li2020adaptive}, or by incorporating hardware constraints to the adaptive acquisition scheme (e.g., rescanning rows instead of random access points).
+Similarly, we currently only consider non-moving, 2D samples.
+Adapting this method for 3D, moving samples could make this more broadly applicable for neuroscience and the imaging of living animals.

 \begin{backmatter}